 One response was the creation of the Kent County Fund that was tracked in local newspapers.
 One example is reproduced here from the 29th January 1916 edition of the Kent Messenger for the purposes of illustration:

 "We are informed that the Kent Country Fund opened by Lord Harris, G.C.S.I., Acting Lord Lieutenant of the County, in co-operation with the National Fund now being raised by the National Committee for Relief in Belgium, has reached a total of over £7,737.

-In answer to the appeal of the Lordd Lieutenant and of the County Committee, local funds in connection with that of the county have been opened by the Mayors of Chatham, Canterbury, Folkestone, Gillingham, Hythe, Maidstone, Margate, Ramsgate and Tunbridge Wells, and the Chairmen of the District Councils of Broadstairs, Dartford, Elham, Eastry, Footscray, Herne Bay, Hoo, Malling, Penge, Sheerness, Sevenoaks, Tonbridge, and Wrotham.
-Collections have also been organised by the employees of Foster Clark, Ltd., Springield Paper Mills, and the Church of England Men's Society in Maidstone, and the employees at the Dockyard, Chatham.
+In answer to the appeal of the Lord Lieutenant and of the County Committee, local funds in connection with that of the county have been opened by the Mayors of Chatham, Canterbury, Folkestone, Gillingham, Hythe, Maidstone, Margate, Ramsgate and Tunbridge Wells, and the Chairmen of the District Councils of Broadstairs, Dartford, Elham, Eastry, Footscray, Herne Bay, Hoo, Malling, Penge, Sheerness, Sevenoaks, Tonbridge, and Wrotham.
+Collections have also been organised by the employees of Foster Clark, Ltd., Springfield Paper Mills, and the Church of England Men's Society in Maidstone, and the employees at the Dockyard, Chatham.
 A similar fund has also been opened in the parish of Sutton Valence.